Sunday worship 9:30am in the kirk:

 Contact our ministers directly: Catriona Morrison and Marc Prowe, phone 01592 265536, catriona “at” linktown.org.uk , mprowe “at” churchofscotland.org.uk You’ll be most welcome.

 Your ministers are always contactable.
 When a death has occurred your first contact is usually the undertaker of your choice, you do NOT need to wait till a death certificate is available as the undertaker can ALREADY before that help you in a number of practical ways; Your ministers do funerals without any fee for people of no faith, another faith, or of Christian faith – as we serve everyone in our area (“parish”).
+No funeral is the same – everyone unique.
 For using the kirk building we ask a modest contribution towards running costs.

 Also, we can visit people who are in terminal illness and people who are dying;